MarcFaussurier/42-boilerplate/README.md

-## This repository is a simple test driven environement developement made for use at 42 school.
-Fell free to create your repos for your days under days_c/xx/ and enjoy tests !
+## This repository is a simple project structure with test driven developement features ready to use.
+It is mainly built for 42 "pisicne".
+Feel free to add new tests.

 # Default commands behaviour :